The board of education adopts this policy in connecting with the Oklahoma Open Records Act (the “Act”)

 1. Records which can be kept confidential under federal or state law.

-2. Personnel records which relate to internal personnel investigations including examination and selection material for employment, hiring, appointment, promotion, demotion, discipline or resignation.
+2. Personnel records which relate to internal personnel investigations including examinations and selection material for employment, hiring, appointment, promotion, demotion, discipline, or resignation.

 3. Personnel records where disclosure would constitute a clearly unwarranted invasion of personal privacy such as employee evaluations, payroll deductions, and employment applications submitted by persons not hired, and transcripts from institutions of higher education.

-5. Personal communications received from a person exercising rights secured by the Oklahoma or United States Constitution, except for the fact that a communication has been received and that it is or is not a complaint.
+5. Personal communications received from a person exercising rights secured by the Oklahoma or United State Constitution, except for the fact that a communication had been received and that it is or is not a complaint.
 Any response to such personal communications shall be confidential only to the extent necessary to protect the identity of the person exercising the right.